microsoft/ADBench/README.md

 ## Tools

-Checked items are built by CMake and can be run by run-all.ps1
+Checked items are built (where relevant) by CMake and can be run by run-all.ps1

 ### C++
 - [x] [Adept](https://github.com/rjhogan/Adept-2)